Rudolf von Urban: Sex Perfection and Marital Happiness

 The methods he advocated are similar to those promoted by J. William Lloyd and Alice Bunker Stockham and to those associated with “tantric sex.”

 Kirkus Reviews stated that “Dr. Von Urban makes his most startling contribution with his belief in the ‘bio-electrical potential’ which should prevail in the sexual relationship, and his unorthodox (unreliable too) methods of contraception....There's a certain curiosity rather than scientific value here.”

 In the foreword to his book, von Urban stated that his “entirely new conception of the mechanism of sexual intercourse” was based on his experience in Damascus, Syria, in 1916, with a former patient of his who had just married “a beautiful, young Arabian girl” and who, at von Urban’s suggestion, conducted a series of sexual “experiments” together.
 “After further study and reflection,” wrote von Urban, “I formulated a set of conclusions in my six rules for human sex relations which have been applied satisfactorily by scores of European and American couples.”

 Other books

 Urbantschitsch also published plays and novels under the name Georg Gorgone.
 His autobiography, Myself Not Least: A Confessional Autobiography of a Psychoanalyst and Some Explanatory History Cases, appeared in 1958.

 Personal life

 With his first wife, Friederike "Fritzi" Rosali Persicaner, he had two children, Hans "Hansel" (1901–1925) and Greta "Gretel" (1903–1999).
 By his second wife, actress Maria Mayen, he had a daughter, Elizabeth.
 He was later married to Virginia Jacqueline MacDonald.

-His grandson, the son of his daughter Elizabeth, is two time Academy Award-winning actor Christoph Waltz.
+One of von Urban's nephews was the composer and conductor Victor Urbancic.
+Additionally, his grandson (through his daughter Elizabeth) is the actor Christoph Waltz.

 Rudolf von Urban died in Carmel, California, aged 85.